springernature/Sample-RCF-Automation/testcafe-cucumber/README.md

-# Sample-RCF-AutomationSetup for the RCF Automation Project with TestCafe and Cucumber
+# Sample-RCF-Automation# Sample-RCF-AutomationSetup for the RCF Automation Project with TestCafe and Cucumber

 1. Create Project folder for example testcafe-cucmber